-Soil, groundwater and sediment at former MGPs are often contaminated.
-At the Green Bay site, soil cleanup was conducted on the most contaminated areas; however, soil at the site still contains residuals of polynuclear aromatic hydrocarbons (PAHs), volatile organic compounds (VOCs) and cyanide.
-Groundwater at the site flows radially from the center towards the East and Fox Rivers.
-Groundwater contamination includes PAHs; cyanide; napthalene; and a group of VOCs called benzene, toluene, ethylbenzene, and xylene (BTEX).
-Sediment is the nearby East River contain PAHs and BTEX, and shows evidence of odor, sheen and tar associated with MGP waste.
+Soil, groundwater and sediment at former MGPs are often contaminated with tarry polynuclear aromatic hydrocarbons (PAHs), a group of volatile organic compounds (VOCs) called benzene, toluene, ethylbenzene, and xylene (BTEX), the heavy metal lead, and with cyanide.
+At the Green Bay site, a soil cleanup was conducted on the most contaminated areas; however, residual contaminants remain including PAHs and BTEX.
+Site groundwater flow is radially from the center towards the East and Fox Rivers.
+Groundwater contamination includes PAHs, BTEX, cyanide and napthalene.
+Sediment is the nearby East River contain PAHs and BTEX, and shows evidence of odor, sheen, and tarry material associated with MGP waste.

-WPSC and EPA entered a settlement agreement in May 2006 to address site conditions at six former MGP sites in Wisconsin, including the Green Bay site.
-Under the agreement, WPSC has agreed to conduct remedial investigations and feasibility studies at the former MGP sites.
+WPSC and EPA entered into an administrative settlement agreement in May 2006 to address site conditions at six former MGP sites in Wisconsin including the Green Bay site.
+Under the agreement, WPSC has agreed to conduct a remedial investigation and feasibility study at each of the former MGP sites.
 Because the six sites have similar conditions and contaminants, and WPSC is a potentially responsible party (PRP) for each, the agreement allows a streamlined approach to site investigation and remedy development.
-Some benefits of the agreement include the use of multi-site documents, a mechanism to review the adequacy of past work, and scheduling flexibility to address the worst problems first.
+Some benefits of the agreement include the use of multi-site documents, a mechanism to review the adequacy of past work, and scheduling flexibility to allow EPA and WPSC to address the "worst problems first."

 ContactsRemedial Project Manager, U.S. EPA